MVP Mentor Program

 The TEALS Program brings together engineers from companies across the technology industry, as well as national academic institutions, to close the gap between skilled computer science graduates and growing computer science job opportunities begins with education.

-Microsoft Worldwide Community Champion is a friendly competition around the world.
-The competition will provide an opportunity to not only sharpen your technical skills but to meet developers from around the world.
-Microsoft Worldwide Community Champion is a classic champion of technics.
+Microsoft Community Champion is a friendly competition.
+The competition will provide an opportunity to not only sharpen your technical skills but to meet developers in Taiwan, Japan, and Malaysia.
+Microsoft Community Champion is a classic champion of technics.
 If you are interested in developing Microsoft APP, Microsoft Azure solution and if you are passionate about community participation in Microsoft technology, then you are the person we are looking for.
-Come and group your team, register for Microsoft Worldwide Community Champion now with Taiwan, Japan, and Malaysia experts.
+Come and group your team, register for Microsoft Community Champion now with Taiwan, Japan, and Malaysia experts.
 Use your creative idea, passion, technology, you can change the world and help people.
 Join now.

 Microsoft offers a lot of great resources to help students in their journey to learn Microsoft technologies.
 Get free professional level developer tools, top notch on demand and live training and so much more.